-INLIVIAN received approval to implement Imputed Earned Income in the FY 2017 Annual Plan.
+INLIVIAN received approval to implement Imputed Earned Income activity in the FY 2017 Annual Plan.
 The activity was implemented in FY 2018.

-In both the tenant based and project-based voucher programs, INLIVIAN will not process an interim recertification three months prior to a recertification, three months after a recertification or within three months after a lease up, when there is a loss of income (except in cases of unintentional employment termination) for work abled households.
+In both the tenant-based and project-based voucher programs, INLIVIAN will not process an interim recertification three months prior to a recertification, three months after a recertification, or within three months after a lease-up, when there is a loss of income (except in cases of unintentional employment termination) for work abled households.

-This activity was implemented for the April 2018 re- certifications and March 2018 transfer lease ups.
-INLIVIAN currently does not process interims of increased income unless the household is a minimum rent household or being recertified.
+This activity was implemented for the April 2018 re-certifications and March 2018 transfer lease-ups.
+INLIVIAN currently only processes interims of increased income if the household is a minimum-rent household or is being recertified.

-There has not been any request for hardships, however, a protocol has been established.
-Hardship cases will be referred to the INLIVIAN Hardship Committee and evaluated using the Hardship Policy established by the agency.
+There have not been any requests for hardships; however, a protocol has been established.
+Hardship cases will be referred to the INLIVIAN Hardship Committee and evaluated using the agency's Hardship Policy.